Academics at Jesuit University and Schools (AJUS)

 Jesuit Commons: Higher Education at the Margins (JC:HEM) is an initiative of the Society of Jesus that brings Jesuit higher education to those at the margins of our society.
 It draws on the rich and centuries-long Jesuit tradition of higher education and mobilizes the resources of the Jesuit worldwide network of educational institutions.

-The Jesuit Conference of the United States office in Washington, DC provides liaison staffing among the nine Jesuit provinces in the United States, various national associations and the Society’s international headquarters in Rome.
+The Jesuit Conference of the United States and Canada office in Washington, DC provides liaison staffing among the Jesuit provinces in the United States and Canada, various national associations and the Society’s international headquarters in Rome.

 Jesuit Higher Education: A Journal

 Jesuit Higher Education: A Journal (JHE) is a scholarly online, open-access journal.
 An initiative of Regis University, JHE is scholarly and peer reviewed, and focuses on the development, advancement and critique of higher education in the Jesuit tradition.
 The Journal provides publishing opportunities for faculty and scholars at Jesuit colleges and universities in the United States and abroad.
 JHE hopes to support a new online community of scholars and scholarship in Jesuit higher education.

 Jesuit MBA Network

 In 1996, a group of MBA directors and administrators from Jesuit and Jesuit-friendly universities decided to work together to promote the many benefits of graduate Jesuit business education.
 The result was a network of 30 schools that includes some of the most revered names in business education.
 The collective resources of these schools provide students and alumni with a unique competitive advantage in making a difference in their education, career, and in the world.